-Test Cases For Adding Beneficiary: In our previous post, we have discussed how to write Test Cases for Account Deactivation, and now in this post, we are going to discuss how to write test cases for Adding Beneficiaries.
+Test Case For Adding Beneficiary To Bank Account: In our previous post, we discussed how to write Test Cases for Account Deactivation, and now in this post, we are going to discuss how to write test cases for add beneficiary.
 You can also check all the test cases which are shared by the softwaretestingo team using this test case example test link.

 What is a beneficiary account?

-Before we start to write the test scenario for Adding Beneficiary, lets us first know what the meaning of a beneficiary account is?
+Before we start to write the test scenario for Adding a Beneficiary, let us first know what the meaning of a beneficiary account is.

 A beneficiary account is an account in which the sole purpose of the account holder is to make distributions from a trust or estate.
 Beneficiary accounts are very different from most other types of bank accounts, and not all companies are aware of this fact.
 This article will explore what a beneficiary account is, its advantages and disadvantages, and how you can use it to your advantage if you have one.

 A beneficiary account is a savings account that has the same structure as a regular bank account, but which has been granted to you by your employer.
 You can use it to receive a salary or any other form of income.
 There are several advantages to having a beneficiary account: You can access it anytime; no tax will be levied on the interest earned by the money in the account, and you can withdraw money at any time without worrying about fees.